distribution/distribution/docs/content/about/_index.md

 title: About Registry
 ---

-A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.
+A registry is a storage and content delivery system, holding named container images, available in different tagged versions.

   > Example: the image `distribution/registry`, with tags `2.0` and `2.1`.

-Users interact with a registry by using docker push and pull commands.
+Users interact with a registry by pushing and pulling images.

   > Example: `docker pull registry-1.docker.io/distribution/registry:2.1`.